pavanbaloju/quarkus-kafka-protobuf/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Installing the pact protobuf plugin to run the consumer tests
+Copy the `plugins` folder from the repository to `$HOME/.pact`.
+This a quick fix instead of the preferred way of installation as described here https://github.com/pact-foundation/pact-plugins/blob/main/plugins/protobuf/README.md
+> cp -r plugins/   ~/.pact/plugins

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: